microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcprovisioningpolicy-retrievePolicyApplyActionResult.md

 ---
-title: "cloudPcProvisioningPolicySchedule: get"
+title: "cloudPcPolicyApplyActionResult: retrievePolicyApplyActionResult"
 description: "For `Frontline shared` only.
-Administrators can get the the scheduled apply rule set on the policy."
+Administrators can get the result of latest apply operation of a provision policy."
 author: "zhuangzhuang131419"
 ms.localizationpriority: medium
 ms.subservice: "cloud-pc"
 doc_type: apiPageType
 ---

-# cloudPcProvisioningPolicySchedule: get
+# cloudPcPolicyApplyActionResult: retrievePolicyApplyActionResult

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 For `Frontline shared` only.
-Administrators can get the the scheduled apply rule set on the policy.
+Administrators can get the result of latest apply operation of a provision policy.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]